Alex Hai: Biography

 Unable to obtain an official license, Hai began operating as a private gondolier, in a manner similar to when patrician families kept their own gondolas and their own private gondoliers, known as gondoliers "de casada”;.
-In recognition of reviving the tradition, Hai dresses the reproduction of an eighteenth-century gondolier uniform from the private collection of the Venetian Count Girolamo Marcello.
+In recognition of reviving the tradition, Hai dresses in a reproduction of an eighteenth-century gondolier uniform from the private collection of the Venetian Count Girolamo Marcello.
 He is currently the gondolier de casada in Venice; the previous and last one was the gondolier of Peggy Guggenheim.
 In July 2005, Hai launched his own gondola, "Pegaso" (Pegasus) after the winged horse in Greek mythology, and dedicated the boat to French revolutionary Anacharsis Cloots, a Prussian aristocrat who was made a French citizen by the Revolution Convention Nationale and was executed in 1794.
 The “ferro” (the iron ornament on the front of the gondola) is a reproduction from an ancient one, characterized by a patrician family badge and a sea serpent on its tip.
 The gondola was restored by Gianfranco “Crea” Vianello, a Venetian gondola builder from the island of Giudecca, who has supported Hai in his pursuit to become a gondolier and mentored him in fine-tuning his rowing technique.
 Hai chose the Venetian language verse as the theme for his gondola: "E la luna nassara’ per sognar un altro di’" (And the moon will be born to dream of another day).

 In August 2010, Giorgia Boscolo became Venice's first fully licensed female gondolier.

 Before becoming a gondolier, Hai had aspired to be a filmmaker.
 He resumed his art education in Hamburg and San Francisco and performed in his gondola during the Regata Storica in 1999.
 He has co-authored an art exhibition in a private gallery in Venice in 2014.

 Hai came out as transgender in 2017.